-The device may be placed in standby or "SLEEP" mode by applying a high-level to Rs.
+The device may be placed in Standby or SLEEP mode by applying a high-level to the Rs pin.
 In SLEEP mode, the transmitter is switched off and the receiver operates at a lower current.
-The receive pin on the controller side (RXD) is still functional but will operate at a slower rate.
+The receive pin on the controller side (RXD) is still functional, but will operate at a slower rate.
 The attached microcontroller can monitor RXD for CAN bus activity and place the transceiver into normal operation via the Rs pin (at higher bus rates, the first CAN message may be lost).